AdobeDocs/analytics-platform.en/help/use-cases/product-analysis.md

 ---
 title: Product analysis in Customer Journey Analytics
-description: Learn what features that you can use inside Customer Journey Analytics to effectively perform product analysis.
+description: Learn what features that you can use inside Customer Journey Analytics to perform product analysis effectively.
 ---
 # Product analysis in Customer Journey Analytics